rickardlindberg/rickardlindberg.me/writing/what-should-a-ci-server-do/index.markdown

 ---
-title: 'DRAFT: What should a Continuous Integration (CI) server do?'
+title: What should a Continuous Integration (CI) server do?
-date: 2023-04-05
+date: 2023-04-06
-tags: draft
+tags: agile
 ---

-**This is a work in progress that will change.
-Like to see it finished?
-Let me know by sending me an email.**

 *After drafting this article, I asked for feedback on [James' Discord](https://discord.com/channels/897648912851173408/897648913799077930/1076788077353246760).